twistezo/articles/XSS.md

 1. Reflected XSS

-   It is one where HTML/JS code contained in any parameter (eg GET, POST or cookie) is displayed in response.
+   It is one where HTML/JavaScript code contained in any parameter (e.g. GET, POST or cookie) is displayed in response.

    A page with a text input to search for something that puts the parameter `?search=foo` in the URL ending when querying the API.
 After entering any phrase, in case of not finding it, we get a return message placed in HTML ex.